Krishnak57/Climasub-gpt-proto/README.md

 # ClimaSub-GPT: A Live Substitution Optimizer

-This project was built for the [Name of your Hackathon] by Krishna Khanal and Bikesh Shrestha.
+This project was built for the ITDS Hackathon UNT by Krishna Khanal and Bikesh Shrestha.

 ## 🚀 Live App Demo